sesco-llc/gread/README.md

 Fennel contributes a syntax convenient for subtree swapping and yet still provides the complexity of a macro system for evolving new grammar forms.
-Its syntax is more akin to the eventual linear representation that we target, while affording all the same benefits of Lua.

 ## Installation